andrewasheridan/kaleidoscope/README.md

 A distributed image augmentation pipeline developed as a Data Engineering Project for Insight Data Science.

 ## Description
-Kaleidoscope takes in an image dataset and applies a series of chained transformations to augment the dataset.
+<font color="#d40f5e">kaleidoscope</font>  takes in an image dataset and applies a series of chained transformations to augment the dataset.
 It performs these transformations in parallel using multiple replicated pods managed by Kubernetes, and saves the new images to an S3 bucket.

 ***